aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Package definitions must be loaded from configuration/data rather than hardcoded inside payment handlers.
 * `credit_amount` and `stars_price` must be positive integers.
 * `discount_label` is optional.
+* `stars_price` is the complete Telegram Stars purchase price for that CreditPackage.
+* Telegram Stars is the sole purchase currency for CreditPackage in MVP.
+* No separate package-price table is required.

 ### PaymentRecord